chendu2017/irregular_packing/README.md

 Why this compaction algorithm is needed?
 Because the initial layout is obtained by the genetic algorithm, in which the local objective is minimizing the length of used textile.
 However, getting a local optimal solution does not mean the whole layout is a global optimum.
 The compaction algorithm provides a possibility of compacting the current layout, although it is also possible that constraints generated from the current layout are conflicting.
 That is because the pieces are non-convex, so the feasible region described by these generated constraints is much smaller then truly feasible region.
 But this algorithm still has the potential!

-For reading materials are listed:
+Some reading materials are listed for further reading:

 [2] provides a heuristic to find out no-fit polygons when there is concavity, by "concavity" I mean polygons with shapes like letter "C".
 You need to put another piece into the letter "C".
 It's not a easy work, especially for the computer.